 By Justin George Varghese and Martinne Geller

-(Reuters) - British drugmaker Indivior Plc lost nearly three-quarters of its share value on Wednesday and former parent Reckitt Benckiser also fell following U.S. criminal charges accusing Indivior of illegally increasing prescriptions for its opioid addiction treatment Suboxone.
+(Reuters) - Indivior Plc lost nearly three-quarters of its stock market value on Wednesday and former parent Reckitt Benckiser also fell after the U.S. Justice Department accused the British drugmaker of illegally boosting prescriptions for its blockbuster opioid addiction treatment Suboxone.

-In an indictment https://www.justice.gov/opa/press-release/file/1153066/download in federal court in Abingdon, Virginia, a grand jury said Indivior made billions of dollars by deceiving doctors and healthcare benefit programs into believing its Suboxone Film version was safer and less susceptible to abuse than similar drugs.
+An indictment filed in federal court in Abingdon, Virginia, alleged Indivior made billions of dollars by deceiving doctors and healthcare benefit programs into believing the film version of Suboxone was safer and less susceptible to abuse than similar drugs.

 The indictment charged Indivior and its subsidiary Indivior Inc with conspiracy, health care fraud, mail fraud and wire fraud.
-If the company is convicted, the U.S. government would seek forfeiture of at least $3 billion from Indivior, the indictment said.
+The U.S. government said it would seek to have it forfeit at least $3 billion.

 The company has set aside a provision of $438 million related to the issue.

-Indivior developed the film version of the treatment as a period of marketing exclusivity granted by the U.S. Federal Drug Administration (FDA).
-The tablet form of the drug, itself a kind of opioid, was coming to an end, opening it up to generic competition.
+Indivior developed the film version of the treatment as a period of marketing exclusivity granted by the U.S. FDA for the tablet form of the drug - itself a kind of opioid - was coming to an end, opening it up to generic competition.

-Slough, England-based Indivior said that "an adverse verdict may have a material adverse effect on the company and its financial position and outlook."
-A court hearing is scheduled for May 6 and the company plans to plead not guilty to the charges, a spokesman said.
+Indivior said: "An adverse verdict may have a material adverse effect on the company and its financial position and outlook."

-Indivior shares crashed to an all-time low and wiped out over 550 million pounds ($720 million) in market value.
-They closed down 71.6 percent at 30.05 pence.
+Shares in the company crashed to an all-time low and wiped out over 550 million pounds ($720 million) in market value.
+They closed down 71.6 percent at 30.05 pence after falling as much as 80 percent.
 Close to 100 million shares changed hands, roughly 40 times the 30-day daily average volume.

-Reckitt Benckiser was not charged, but the indictment said the illegal behaviour began before it spun off Indivior in 2014.
+Reckitt Benckiser wasn't charged, but the indictment said the illegal behavior began before it spun off Indivior in 2014.
 It refers to Indivior's owner until then as "Company A".

-Reckitt shares slumped 6.5 percent to the bottom of London's blue chip FTSE 100 index, erasing many of the gains made in 2019 after three tough years.
+Shares in Reckitt slumped 6.5 percent to the bottom of London's blue chip FTSE 100 index, erasing many of the gains made in 2019 after three tough years.

-The indictment said that executives of "Company A" made or approved "false statements" that the film version of Suboxone was safer to have around children than the discontinued tablet, "even though they knew the primary reason for the discontinuance was to delay FDA approval of generic Suboxone".
+The indictment alleges, for example, that executives of "Company A" made or approved false statements that the film version was safer to have around children than the discontinued tablet version, "even though they knew the primary reason for the discontinuance was to delay FDA approval of generic Suboxone".

-"This indictment is not against RB Group Plc or any other group company and we currently have no additional or new information in respect of this matter, apart from what has been publicly issued by the Department of Justice and Indivior Plc," Reckitt, owner of Durex condoms and Lysol cleaners, said in a statement on Wednesday.
+Reckitt, owner of Durex condoms and Lysol cleaners, responded in a brief statement on Wednesday, saying: "This indictment is not against RB Group Plc or any other group company and we currently have no additional or new information in respect of this matter, apart from what has been publicly issued by the Department of Justice and Indivior Plc."

 It referred investors back to a previous statement that it was recognising a provision of $400 million relating to the issue but that its final cost could be substantially higher.